vlatkosh/QuizRandom/README.md

 # QuizRandom

 Simple Quiz app made in Xamarin.
-Work in progress.

 You "generate" quizzes with custom parameters: number of questions, difficulty, and category.
 The app then uses the https://opentdb.com/ API to retrieve the quiz.